 - Diabetes: decreases blood sugar levels in diabetic patients.

-- For Women: considered one of the best medicines in Ayurveda, for female reproductive system.
+- For Women: considered one of the best medicines in Ayurveda, for the female reproductive system.

-- Wound Healing: Aloe vera may be effective in treatment of wounds.
-Some studies have shown that it promotes the rate of healing in first and second degree burns.
+- Wound Healing: Aloe vera may be effective in the treatment of wounds.
+Some studies have shown that it promotes the rate of healing in first and second-degree burns.

-- Skin and Beauty: purifies blood, promotes healthy hair and provides natural glow to skin.
-Helps in skin conditions such as acne, pimples, allergy rashes (when applied as a cream), scalp problems, falling hair, dandruff etc. Stimulates production of collagen & elastin (proteins), which are necessary to prevent aging.
+- Skin and Beauty: purifies blood, promotes healthy hair and provides a natural glow to the skin.
+Helps in skin conditions such as acne, pimples, allergy rashes (when applied as a cream), scalp problems, falling hair, dandruff etc. Stimulates production of collagen & elastin (proteins), which are necessary to prevent ageing.

 - Other Benefits: Anti-cancer effects, enhances immune function.

 It can be ingested as juice or gel, applied topically as a gel or an ingredient in creams, moisturizers, etc. Numerous research studies are underway to ascertain the mechanism of action or dosage to be taken for these above-mentioned benefits.